gatsbyjs/gatsby/docs/blog/2018-10-26-introducing-gatsby-themes/index.md

 ## Why Themes?

-Defining themes as the composition of Gatsby sites allows us to start solving a variety of use cases.
+Defining themes as the base composition unit of Gatsby sites allows us to start solving a variety of use cases.
 For example, when a site gets built as part of a wider product offering it's often the case that one team will build out a set of functionality, including branding elements,